lucasvolkmer/d2l-en-branch/chapter_natural-language-processing-pretraining/subword-embedding.md

            '_', '[UNK]']
 ```

-Since we do not consider symbol pairs that cross boundaries of words,
-we only need a dictionary `raw_token_freqs` that maps words to their frequencies (number of occurrences)
-in a dataset.
-Note that the special symbol `'_'` is appended to each word so that
-we can easily recover a word sequence (e.g., "a taller man")
-from a sequence of output symbols ( e.g., "a_ tall er_ man").
-Since we start the merging process from a vocabulary of only single characters and special symbols, space is inserted between every pair of consecutive characters within each word (keys of the dictionary `token_freqs`).
-In other words, space is the delimiter between symbols within a word.

 Uma vez que não consideramos pares de símbolos que cruzam os limites das palavras,
 precisamos apenas de um dicionário `raw_token_freqs` que mapeia as palavras para suas frequências (número de ocorrências)
 em um conjunto de dados.